Patrickdg/Human-Activity-Recognition-HAR---Machine-Learning-to-Predict-Human-Activity/README.md

-# Human Activity Recognition (HAR) Dataset - Machine Learning to Predict Human Activity
+# Human Activity Recognition (HAR) - Machine Learning to Predict Human Activity

 This project was completed as part of the Practical Machine Learning course offered by Johns Hopkins University through Coursera.